oemof/tespy/docs/basics/heat_pump.rst

 the mass flow specified.
 We could do similar things, for example with the heat sink temperature.
 We specified it in our initial set up.
 Now we want to insert a compressor with a fixed output to input pressure ratio.
-In that case, we cannot choose the condensation temperature but it will be a result of that
+In that case, we cannot choose the condensation temperature, but it will be a result of that
 specification:

 .. literalinclude:: /../tutorial/basics/heat_pump.py